 The Chase Sapphire Reserve has the edge in terms of perks—annual travel statement credits and lounge access can all add up.
 If you’re looking for a solid travel credit card with comprehensive protections and a decent rate of return on spending, though, the Chase Sapphire Preferred might just be the card for you.
 You can always upgrade to the Sapphire Reserve later if you decide you’d rather take advantage of its perks and its higher direct-redemption rate for travel expenses.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published in October 2020, and updated in April 2022.
+This article was originally published in 2020, and most recently updated on December 7, 2022.